sudoxnym/roomba_rest980/README.md

 and don't leave any trailing /s.

+You may also input your iRobot credentials now, if you want to use cloud features that are coming soon.
+You must check "Enable cloud features?" for the cloud API to be used.

-If you did it right, you'll see a success screen!
+If you did it right, you'll see a success screen that has also gotten your given name for the Roomba!

 ![Added the config!](img/ADDeD.png)